official-inquiries/climate-action-us-senate-2014/pages/witnesses-whitman.md

 Environmental Protection Agency.
 Do you agree with the Court‘s decision?

-While I have read press reports of the decision, I have not reviewed the court’s ruling in depth. it was a fractured and complicated decision, but i was encouraged that the Court largely upheld the ability of the EPA to regulate greenhouse emissions.
+While I have read press reports of the decision, I have not reviewed the court’s ruling in depth.
+It was a fractured and complicated decision, but I was encouraged that the Court largely upheld the ability of the EPA to regulate greenhouse emissions.